-- If there tofu paste is too loose and there is excess liquid on the baking sheet, it might cause the tofu to stick.
+- If the tofu paste is too loose and there is excess liquid on the baking sheet, it might cause the tofu to stick.
 Try to avoid getting excess paste liquid on the sheet.

-Southwestern Salad with Chili-Lime Tofu
+Vegan Southwest Salad with Chili-Lime Tofu

 - 4 cups romaine or other lettuce